alphagov/govuk-import-export-prototype/answer/order-customs-declaration-reports.markdown

 - a standard report
 - a bespoke report

 ##Standard reports

+You can order reports:

+- to be sent to you every month
+- showing historical information from up to 4 years ago

+To order, fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/381489/Agreement_for_the_Sale_of_Management_Support_System__MSS__Data.pdf) (PDF, 111KB) and return it to the address on the form.

+Reports cost £20 plus VAT for each month covered.
+You’ll get the reports by email, as a spreadsheet.

+###Order a free sample
-You can get a free month’s sample data to check that a standard report covers what you need.
+You can get a free month’s sample data if you want to check that a standard report covers what you need.
 Write to the Management Support System (MSS) team on company stationery, including:

 - your business name and address
 - EORI number